 After 15 years in leadership at the world’s leading provider of outplacement services, I have identified two inescapable truths about layoffs.

-First, layoffs are sometimes a necessity for organizations that need to transform the way they do business, reduce costs, incorporate new technology, or optimize the use of their talent.
+First, layoffs are sometimes a necessity for organisations that need to transform the way they do business, reduce costs, incorporate new technology, or optimise the use of their talent.

-And second, some of the world’s most successful organizations are responding to these very same challenges while minimizing layoffs.
+And second, some of the world’s most successful organisations are responding to these very same challenges while minimising layoffs.

-Why would a leading provider of outplacement services want to highlight strategies to minimize the use of layoffs in some situations?
-It’s a good question that I am facing more and more in my conversations with client organizations.
+Why would a leading provider of outplacement services want to highlight strategies to minimise the use of layoffs in some situations?
+It’s a good question that I am facing more and more in my conversations with client organisations.